syncfusion-content/windowsforms-docs/WindowsForms/Grid/Formula-Support.md

 {% endhighlight %}
 {% endtabs %}

 ![](Formula-Support_images/Formula-Support_img2.jpeg)

 ## Named Ranges
 GridControl supports named ranges along with Grid Formula Engine.
 Named ranges let the users to set up names for expressions or ranges, and then use these names in formulas.
-For example, if the name of the range, “B4:B12” is “Expenses”, then the formula =Sum(Expenses) can be used instead of =Sum(B4:B12).
+For example, if the name of the range, `B4:B12` is `Expenses`, then the formula `=Sum(Expenses)` can be used instead of `=Sum(B4:B12)`.

-For adding the custom name for a particular range, [AddNamedRange](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaEngine~AddNamedRange.html# "") property under the [GridFormulaEngine](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaEngine.html# "") has to be used.
+For adding the custom name for a particular range, [AddNamedRange](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaEngine~AddNamedRange.html) property under the [GridFormulaEngine](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.Grid.Windows~Syncfusion.Windows.Forms.Grid.GridFormulaEngine.html) has to be used.

 {% tabs %}
 {% highlight c# %}